openshift/enhancements/enhancements/monitoring/alerting-consistency.md

 * Alert names MUST be CamelCase, e.g.: `PrometheusRuleFailures`
 * Alert names SHOULD be prefixed with a component, e.g.: `AlertmanagerFailedReload`
   * There may be exceptions for some broadly scoped alerts, e.g.: `TargetDown`
-* Alerts MUST include a `severity` label indicating the alert's urgency.
+* Alerts MUST include a `severity` label indicating the impact the alert has on the operation of a component or the system.
   * Valid severities are: `critical`, `warning`, or `info` — see below for guidelines on writing alerts of each severity.
 * Alerts MUST include `summary` and `description` annotations.